 - Delete the message again or mark it as junk respectively.

-(How long does Gmail keep emails in “Trash” and “Spam”? tested with Gmail; updated May 2018)
+(How long does Gmail keep emails updated June 2022)